Wellbeing is universal to the culture of PLC, and is ingrained in its educational and organisational approach.

 Mental Health Support

 Our approach at PLC is one that focuses on prevention and early intervention.
-To ensure mental health concerns are responded to effectively and promptly, key staff are trained in youth mental health first aid and the College has three Psychologists available to provide individual support.
+To ensure mental health concerns are responded to effectively and promptly, key staff are trained in youth mental health first aid and the College has four Psychologists available to provide individual support.
 The Psychology team at PLC also deliver tailored group programmes for targeted interventions that students may opt into for specialised support and skill building.